Kalhora: Etymology

 According to the natives of Sindh, the word Kalhoro originates from the ڪَلھو (Kalho), meaning Alone.

 Origin

 The Kalhora belong to the Indigenous Sindhi Sammat group.
 They were ashrafized over time and started to claim Arab Abbasi origin after asserting they had received spiritual inheritance from the Sayed Pirs.
 However, their claims to Arab descent have been refuted and the author of Kalhora Dour-e-Hukoomat suggests their center was originally at Bakhar, Sindh.
 According to Sarah Ansari, they were likely Jamot who had lived for many years in what are now the districts of Shikarpur and Larkana in Sindh.
 She traces their origin to a religious mendicant of the 16th century, called Adam Shah Kalhoro, and says that the legitimacy which his religious role gave to them was significant in their subsequent veneration by many Sindhi inhabitants.
-The colonial British Raj officer Burton believed that Kalhora were Channa.
+According to the colonial British Raj officer Burton and later historian André Wink, the Kalhora were originally a Hindu Sindhi tribe of Channa descent (later classified as Jamot), sharing origins with the Soomras and Sammas.